The real plane Cremona group is a non-trivial amalgam: A square complex associated to the Cremona group

-\begin{lemma}{\cite[Lemma 2.3]{LZ17}} For each edge of type $3,1$ from $S''/B''$ to $S/B$, there exist exactly two triangles that admit this edge as a side. \end{lemma}
+\begin{lemma}{\cite[Lemma 2.3]{LZ17}} For each edge in $\Xl$ of type $3,1$, there exist exactly two triangles that admit this edge as a side. \end{lemma}

-In view of the lemma, by gluing all the pairs of triangles along edges of type 3,1, and keeping only edges of types 3,2 and 2,1, we obtain a square complex that we still denote $\Xl$.
+By gluing all the pairs of triangles along edges of type 3,1, and keeping only edges of types 3,2 and 2,1, we obtain a square complex that we still denote $\Xl$.
 When drawing subcomplexes of $\Xl$ we will often drop part of the information which is clear by context, about the markings, the equivalence classes and/or the fibration.
-For instance $S/B$ must be understood as $(S/B, \phi)$ for an implicit marking $\phi$, and $(\p^2, \phi)$ as $(\p^2/\pt, \phi)$.
-The Cremona group $\Birp$ acts on $\Xl$ by
+For instance $S/B$ must be understood as $(S/B, \phi)$ for an implicit marking $\phi$ and $\p^2$ as $\p^2/\pt$.